CS3219-AY2324S1/ay2324s1-course-assessment-g50/README.md

 ### Pre-requisites

 - Ensure you have Docker Desktop (>= v4.22.2) installed (https://docs.docker.com/get-docker/)
-- Ensure you have .env files for system variables, can refer to .env.example to check.
+- Ensure you have .env files for system variables. **Note you need to have .env files accordingly for different services.** Can refer to .env.example in each service's root directory to check.
 If there are missing variables, please contact team members.

 ### 1.1 To run all the services at the same time